GoInterject/ids-dotnet-api/interject.data.api/Examples/PortalParameters.md

 # System Paramaters

-System parameters are defined by Interject but can be included in any DataPortal and will be included in the `InterjectRequest.RequestParameterList`.
+System parameters are defined by Interject but can be included in any Data Portal and will be included in the `InterjectRequest.RequestParameterList`.
 Once configured on the [Interject Portal Site](https://portal.gointerject.com/), they will be passed to the data API or database from Excel and can be parsed out similar to formula parameters.

 <br>
 <img src="static/params-2-system.png" alt="drawing" width="64%"/>